techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 * Room 208 -
 * Room 209 - XINCHEJIAN - Why smart kids don't challenge themselves and how to fix it - Maciej, Squiggle Labs
 * Room 210 - Disrupting the Medical Industry w/ AI - Kent
-* Room 211 - DANCE DANCE DANCE!!! (dance workshop!)
+* Room 211 - DANCE DANCE DANCE!!! (dance workshop!)  (con't)
 * Room 212 -

 ## 3:30

 * Room 201 - NYU VR DEMO - Hyperspace Virtual Reality
-* Room 203 - VR Room - VR / AR and the future beyond gaming - Panel Discussion
+* Room 203 - VR Room - VR / AR and the future beyond gaming - Panel Discussion (con't)
 * Room 204 - How to pitch your company to a reporter - Eva
 * Room 207 -
 * Room 208 -
-* Room 209 - XINCHEJIAN - How to hack the life skills! - Margarita
+* Room 209 - How to hack the life skills! - Margarita
 * Room 210 - Foundations of Environmentalism in SCI-FI- Jack Koppa
-* Room 211 -
+* Room 211 - Before The Flood - Film Screening
 * Room 212 -

 ## 4:00